-The arts play a pivotal role in the liveability and wellbeing of a community, and Sunshine Coast Arts Foundation and Sunshine Coast Council are launching a joint research project to understand what you value.
+In 2020 the Sunshine Coast Arts Foundation and Sunshine Coast Council conducted a joint research project to understand what residents value.

-The research aims to increase participation in arts on the Sunshine Coast and develop audiences for specific art forms.
+The research aimed to increase participation in arts on the Sunshine Coast and develop audiences for specific art forms.
 The research report can be downloaded here.

-The project, which includes interviews, online focus groups and an online survey is a key outcome of the Sunshine Coast Arts Plan 2018-2038.
+The project included interviews, online focus groups and an online survey and was a key outcome of the Sunshine Coast Arts Plan 2018-2038.

 Sunshine Coast Arts Foundation Chair, Professor Jennifer Radbourne said the research was an investment in the region’s artists and arts audiences post COVID-19.

-“Venues are closed, festivals and shows cancelled, jobs lost for artists, tech crews, venue managers and more.
+“Venues closed, festivals and shows were cancelled, jobs lost for artists, tech crews, venue managers and more.

-“This research will provide invaluable data and strategies for arts organisations on the Sunshine Coast to build a strong and vibrant future for artists, for audiences and for our community.”
+“This research provides invaluable data and strategies for arts organisations on the Sunshine Coast to build a strong and vibrant future for artists, for audiences and for our community.”

-Community Portfolio Councillor Rick Baberowski said the research would help us to better understand how to boost local audiences and enhance the profile of the Sunshine Coast as an arts and cultural tourism destination.
+Community Portfolio Councillor Rick Baberowski said the research helps us to better understand how to boost local audiences and enhance the profile of the Sunshine Coast as an arts and cultural tourism destination.

 “With our population set to grow to around 500,000 in the next two decades, I believe the arts will play an ever increasing role in communicating and strengthening how we see ourselves as a community now and in coming years,” Cr Baberowski said.